isabella232/livefyre.en/help/implementation/c-app-customizations/c-embed-a-comments-app.md

 Embedding the Comments App follows the process for embedding a Core App.

-Embedding the Comments App follows the process for embedding a Core App described in [](c-getting-started/c-implementation-process/c-using-livefyre.js-to-create-customize-and-use-apps-on-your-site.md)
+Embedding the Comments App follows the process for embedding a Core App described in [Embed an App](/help/implementation/c-getting-started/c-implementation-process/c-using-livefyre.js-to-create-customize-and-use-apps-on-your-site.md)

 ## Example